raveneyex/cybertarot/README.md

 ### The `-l` option

 The `-l` option is used to load new spreads into the application.

 This option requires a `<path/to/jsonFile.json>` parameter to be supplied.
-The application will attempt to load and validate the JSON file.
-If the validation succeeds it means that the imported JSON has the proper format to be considered a spread and it will be then copied to the spreads folder of the application.
+The application will attempt to load and validate the JSON file; if the validation succeeds it means that the imported JSON has the proper format to be considered a spread and it will be then copied to the spreads folder of the application.

 Note that the spread will be saved using the file name of the original json file. i.e. `jsonFile.json`.
 In the event that a file `jsonFile.json` already exists it will be overwritten.